Doghmush clan

-The Doghmush (دغمش) are a Palestinian clan from the Gaza Strip.
+The Doghmush family (دغمش) is a Palestinian clan from the Gaza Strip known for its long-running rivalry with Hamas.
+Nizar Doghmush is the de facto leader of the clan, while Mukhtar Doghmush was the leader of the clan’s northern branch.
+Mumtaz Doghmush was the historical leader of the clan.

 Spelling

-The family originally came to Gaza from Turkey in the early 20th century; consequently their name is also spelled Doğmuş, using current Turkish orthography.
+The family originally came to Gaza from Turkey in the early 20th century and had relatives in Hatay Province; consequently, their name is also spelled Doğmuş, using current Turkish orthography.
 Doğmuş (/tr/) means "born" using the inferential or dubitative past tense.
-Other possible spellings are Dogmosh, Dugmash, Dagmoush, Dughmush, Dogmush, Durmush and Dormush.

 Activities with Gaza's militant factions

 Members of the clan are affiliated or aligned with various Palestinian and Islamist groups, including Fatah, Hamas, Popular Resistance Committees, and Al-Qaeda.

+The family has reportedly been involved in extortion, smuggling, arms dealing and the killing of rivals.
+The clan has been dubbed "The Sopranos of Gaza City".

 Mumtaz Doghmush, who was involved in the kidnapping of Gilad Shalit, led the Army of Islam by 2008.
 After Hamas' takeover of Gaza, the Doghmush clan was often involved in violent and deadly clashes with Hamas security forces.
 After the killing of a Hamas police officer, Hamas security forces raided a clan stronghold, leading to fighting between the clan and Hamas forces on 16 September 2008.
 Ten clan members, including Mumtaz's brother, were killed in the worst breakout of violence in Gaza since July 2008.
 Also killed was the infant daughter of Zakaria Doghmush, secretary general of the Hamas-affiliated Popular Resistance Committees.

 Johnston kidnapping

 Clan members affiliated with Al-Qaeda were involved in the kidnapping and holding of the British journalist Alan Johnston from March to July 2007.
 The clan members proclaimed themselves as the Jaysh al-Islām (Army of Islam), and being behind the kidnapping and holding of the British journalist Alan Johnston for four months in 2007.
-The family has reportedly been involved in extortion, smuggling, arms dealing and the killing of rivals.
-The clan has been dubbed "The Sopranos of Gaza City".
 They are linked to the British-based Palestinian-Jordanian extremist Abu Qatada.
 Mumtaz is suspected as the mastermind of Johnston's kidnapping.

 Gaza war

-Alleged execution of the clan leader

-In March 2024, during the Gaza war, the leader of the Doghmush clan, Saleh Doghmush, was killed.
-Israeli news outlets reported that Hamas had clashed with the family during the war and executed Doghmush.
-The family issued a statement denying the claim.

-Killing of clan members in air strikes

 On 15 November 2023, 44 members of the clan were killed by an Israeli airstrike on a mosque in Sabra, Gaza.
 Between 17 November and 17 December, Israeli forces committed two massacres against the family, carrying out a saturation bombing of the block the family was concentrated in within the Sabra Neighbourhood.
 The attack caused the death of 109 members of the clan, including the leader.
 Al Jazeera Mubasher published a list of dead family members it received from the ministry of health.